A residual-based finite element surrogate solver for elliptic partial differential equations: Preliminaries

 \section{Preliminaries}

-In this section, we review the background necessary for this work.
-We first summarize classical finite difference and finite element methods.
-We then review various machine-learning-based approaches for learning PDE operators.
-Finally, we discuss inference efficiency from an operator perspective by interpreting the computation of the inverse matrix of the finite element system as training and its application as inference.
-This perspective enables a unified comparison between classical solvers and machine-learning-based methods and motivates the proposed approach.
+In this section, we review the related work and background necessary for this work.
+We first describe the model problem and its finite element discretization.
+Next, we present an operator perspective of the resulting discrete system.
+Finally, we review various machine-learning-based approaches for learning PDE operators.